flypy/flypy/numbacore.rst

 Ownership is tied to mutability:

     - Data is owned when (recursively) immutable
-    - Data is shared when some field is mutable (recursively)
+    - Data is shared when it, or some field is mutable (recursively)

 Owned data may be send over a channel to another thread or task.
 Shared data cannot be send, unless explicitly marked as a safe operation::